alexgo-io/alex-v1-docs/developers/protocol-contracts/self-listing-helper-v3a.clar.md

 ## Permissioned

-Pools can be created by following a guided process through the ALEX UI.
+Pools can be created by following a guided process through the [ALEX Lab UI](https://app.alexlab.co/self-service-listing).
 The user supplies a `token-y` that must be pre-approved by governance before the pool can be initialized.

 ## Permissionless

 Users can list a new `token-y` without requiring a prior approval step by deploying a wrapper contract that matches a governance-approved template.
-The contract includes a verification system that reconstructs and validates the original deployment transaction using Merkle proofs and block data.
+The contract includes a verification system, based on the [`clarity-stacks`](https://github.com/MarvinJanssen/clarity-stacks) library, that reconstructs and validates the original deployment transaction using Merkle proofs and block data.
 Once verification succeeds, the token is dynamically approved and the pool is created.

 ## Additional Capabilities